rockerBOO/awesome-neovim/README.md

 Tree-sitter is a new system introduced in Neovim 0.5 that incrementally parses your code into a tree that works, even with errors in your syntax.
 These colorschemes have specifically set colors for Tree-sitter highlight groups.
 Vim colorschemes will work with the new groups out of the box.

+- [sontungexpt/witch](https://github.com/sontungexpt/witch) - The primary stinvim distro colorscheme includes the default feature of dimming inactive windows, along with various other customization options for users.
 - [shaeinst/roshnivim-cs](https://github.com/shaeinst/roshnivim-cs) - Colorscheme written in Lua, specially made for roshnivim with Tree-sitter support.
 - [rafamadriz/neon](https://github.com/rafamadriz/neon) - Customizable colorscheme with excellent italic and bold support, dark and light variants.
 Made to work and look good with Tree-sitter.
 - [tomasiser/vim-code-dark](https://github.com/tomasiser/vim-code-dark) - A dark color scheme heavily inspired by the look of the Dark+ scheme of Visual Studio Code.